bl1231/bilbomd-backend/README.md

 git clone https://github.com/bl1231/bilbomd-backend
 ```

-You can install the Node.js dependencies for testing purposes, but keep in mind that these will be installed inside the Docker container when you run `docker compose build`.
+You can install the Node.js dependencies for testing purposes, but keep in mind that these will be installed **inside** the Docker container when you run `docker compose build` from the `bilbomd` [main project](https://github.com/bl1231/bilbomd).

 ```
 npm install